SyedAhkam/android-cli/README.md

 ### But wait..
 Don't I have to install Android Studio to get the SDK?

-Not necessarily..
-If you go to https://developer.android.com/studio and scroll down enough you'll see a section named 'Command line tools only'.
+Not necessarily.
+If you go to [Android Studio download page](https://developer.android.com/studio) and scroll down enough you'll see a section named 'Command line tools only'.
 Just grab that and there's no need for Android Studio.

 ## Legal